 Georgi Todorov from DigitalNovas

 Honestly, I’ve found a lot of excellent SEO specialists on Upwork.
 I’m a big fan of the site because it’s easy to check up on freelancers’ past projects and to see how they did.
 I’ve used Upwork to find specialists for local SEO, link building, on-page SEO, and PPC.
 There are also plenty of writers and virtual assistants who will do a great job if you give them a chance.
+That is why I think that Upwork is one of the best seo freelance websites.

 The biggest challenge with Upwork is the temptation to rush your job descriptions.
 Don’t – instead, invest a little time and effort in your advert so that it attracts the best freelancers.
 At the same time, be ready to pay them a fair price for their time.
 After all, you get what you pay for.